 The newly elected Curriculum Committee Chair’s responsibilities begin the August following the election.

-Chairs may stay on the committee as a voting member subsequent to their service.
+Chairs will be expected to remain on the Committee for a minimum of one year after the end of the term.
+Past Chairs will be voting members subsequent to their service.

 New Member Orientation